Déclaration de transparence relative à l'esclavage moderne

 Modern Slavery Transparency Statement (PDF Version)

 This statement is made pursuant to Section 54 of the U.K. Modern Slavery Act, the California Transparency in Supply Chains Act, and the Canada Forced Labour and Child Labour in Supply Chains Act.
-The statement outlines the efforts Victoria’s Secret & Co.
-(VS&Co) has taken and continues to take to ensure that modern slavery is not present in our supply chain.
+The statement outlines the efforts Victoria’s Secret & Co. (“VS&Co” or “the Company”) has taken and continues to take to ensure that modern slavery is not present in our supply chain.

 VS&Co a une politique de tolérance zéro en matière d'esclavage moderne.
 L'esclavage moderne comprend le travail forcé, le travail des enfants, le travail en prison, le travail sous contrat à long terme, la servitude et l'esclavage ainsi que la main-d'œuvre obtenue par la traite des personnes.
 Human trafficking is defined as the recruitment, transportation, transfer, harboring or receipt of persons, by means of threat or use of force or other forms of coercion, abduction, fraud, deception, the abuse of power or a position of vulnerability or the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.